 Here are the activities that will encompass the project requirements for victim advocates:

-- Complete assigned homework designed to offer implementation between webinars.
+- Complete assigned homework designed to enhance implementation between webinars

 Senior leader project requirements